jkrauth/shg_frog/README.md

 ### Software dependencies

-* most of the dependencies are installed automatically with the pip command.
+* most of the dependencies (pyqt5, pyqtgraph, pyyaml, matplotlib, imageio) are installed automatically with the pip command.
 Additionally you need to install
   * [labdevices](https://github.com/jkrauth/labdevices) for the camera, stage, and spectrum analyzer
   * [prologix-gpib-ethernet](https://github.com/nelsond/prologix-gpib-ethernet) for spectrum analyzer
   * [Vimba SDK](https://www.alliedvision.com/en/products/software.html) from Allied Vision
+* QtDesigner, in case you want to modify the GUI

 ### Download and start